Markov chains revisited: Discrete-time chains I: the basics

 The least technically involved type of Markov processes are discrete-time Markov processes on countable state spaces, or \emph{discrete-time Markov chains}, or \emph{discrete-time chains} for short.
 Our motivation behind their study is threefold: \begin{enumerate} \item Discrete-time chains are of interest in their own right and serve as models for a host of real life phenomena. \item Many proofs in the continuous-time case require discrete-time chains. \item By avoiding the (mostly technical) complications arising from an uncountable state space or time axis, discrete-time chains provide us with the ideal probabilistic playground to $(a)$ develop our understanding of the Markov property and its consequences; $(b)$ acquire an intuition for the veracity of statements regarding more general Markov processes; and $(c)$ get exposure to the types of proofs and arguments pervasive in Markov chain theory.
 Moreover, as we will see when studying the long-term behaviour of continuous-time chains (Sections~\ref{sec:entct}--\ref{sec:expcri}), many proofs in the continuous-time case are analogous to their discrete-time counterparts (to the point of being a verbatim copy except for some symbol and reference-call changes). \end{enumerate} The aim of this chapter is to introduce discrete-time chains, their associated statistics (time-varying law, path law, stopping distributions, occupation measures, etc.), and the bread-and-butter tools (Chapman-Kolmogorov equation, martingale property, stopping times, Dynkin's formula, strong Markov property, etc.) that form the foundation upon which the rest of discrete-time chain theory rests.

 The treatment here is geared towards those interested in proving results on Markov chains instead of those just interested in using them to study particular models of interest and, for this reason, is a bit technical at points.
 In particular, the measure-theoretic machinery required to introduce, and to comfortably use, the strong Markov property in its full splendour is heavier than that needed throughout the rest of the chapter.
 Past a certain point, working on Markov chain theory without the strong Markov property is like trying to wade your way through neck deep water instead of learning how to swim: sometimes do-able but needlessly tiring and frustrating.
-My advice is to bite the bullet and work your way through the details, even if only once in your life (something along the lines of a rite of passage).
+My advice is to bite the bullet and work your way through the details, even if only once in your life.